 Transportation-air quality conformity requirements must be met before the MTP can be adopted.

-The MPO must update the MTP every four years.
+The MPO must update the MTP every five years.

 What It Includes